-How to Prepare a Landscape Bed
+How to Prepare a Landscape Bed for Planting

-Step 1: Inspect the Bed
+1. Inspect the Landscape Bed

 Before you begin the process of preparing a landscape bed for planting, take a long, hard look.
 You'll want to ascertain what kind of work you have in front of you.